pratims091/helpmefind/README.md

 Converts raw LLM outputs into structured data formats for the application.

+### CAPTCHA System (`app.py`)

+Protects the API from abuse with a simple math-based CAPTCHA challenge.
+Uses disk-based caching to ensure reliability in multi-worker production environments.

 ### Caching System (`cache/`)

 Reduces API calls by storing previous queries and responses in a local SQLite database.
+Also used for CAPTCHA storage to ensure consistency across application instances.

 ----------